TheCosmomancer/PyIMF/readme.md

 # Secure File & Messaging System

 A client-server application for managing encrypted files and internal messaging with role-based access control.
+Written for Advanced programming class project.

 ## Features